DJ LeMahieu Player Props: Yankees vs. Rockies

 DJ LeMahieu At The Plate

-- He has hit a home run in 9.2% of his games this year, and 2.3% of his chances at the plate.
+- Looking at the 77 games he has played this season, he's hit a long ball in seven of them (9.1%), and in 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.